duniter/duniter-v2s/docs/user/smith.md

   - Send the query
 - Await smith certification : developer > extrinsics > CERTIFIER_SMITH_ACCOUNT > smithCert > addCert(receiver)

-When you have at least 3 certifications, your'in !
+When you have at least 3 certifications, your'in!

 ## Validate blocks (blacksmith work)